Why go on an Asper exchange?

 • Undergraduate enrolled in the Asper School of Business

-• Minimum 3.0 degree GPA and 24 credit hours at the time of application
+• Minimum degree GPA of 3.0, and completed 24 credit hours at the time of application

-• Must be graduating no earlier than Spring 2024; may not take this course as the final degree requirement
+• Must be intending to return to Asper for at least one year after completion of the program; students may not take this course as their final degree requirement

 • Students may not have previously travelled to Israel